 On this page, students, teachers, and parents will find investigations and worksheets connected to Chesapeake Bay watershed content and curriculum.
 Many of these investigations include Adobe PDF worksheets and can be used with students learning remotely.
-Over the course of the spring, we will develop new content to support our school system partners, teachers, and parents.

 Spanish language worksheets are available for the following Investigation: Oyster Filtering Power

 Bay Balance Yoga

 The Chesapeake Bay is an estuary—a place where fresh and saltwater mix that provides a unique habitat for a vast array of birds, mammals, insects, and fish.
 Get up close and personal with some of the Bay's coolest critters as you contemplate how each is adapted to live in this environment.
 Then, unroll your yoga mat and have some fun interpreting what you see with the Bay Balance Yoga Investigation!

 The Chesapeake Bay is home to fish of all shapes and sizes, each species uniquely adapted for the conditions where it lives.
 What can you learn about a fish’s food source, habitat, and lifestyle just from looking at it?
 Join CBF Educator Tiffany Granberg as she goes “fishing” for answers in this video, then take a deeper dive with our Fish Adaptations Investigation.